 - Exclusion principle Regarding Ranges, Coroutines, and Modules, one cannot (currently) be sure that they are more important than Concepts.
-Ranges are "only" a library feature, whereas the other three are core language features, which can only be used effectively across different compilers and platforms if they are included in the C++ standard itself.
+Ranges are “only” a library feature, whereas the other three are core language features, which can only be used effectively across different compilers and platforms if they are included in the C++ standard itself.
 In addition, the implementation of the Ranges benefits massively from Concepts.
 Only the use of Concepts allows meaningful compiler error messages, which are particularly important when using Ranges.
-Therefore, Ranges can be seen as a first major success of Concepts and an evidence of their power.
-Coroutines and Modules as core language features have the potential to become important game changers.
-However, the present standardization offers rather a starting point or a rough framework - for Coroutines, supporting standardized library features are still missing and for modules, there is not yet a uniform procedure to structure files of your C++ projects in a compiler-agnostic way.
+Therefore, Ranges can be seen as the first major success of Concepts and evidence of their power.
+Coroutines and Modules as core language features have the potential to become important game-changers.
+However, the present standardization offers rather a starting point or a rough framework – for Coroutines, supporting standardized library features are still missing and for modules, there is not yet a uniform procedure to structure files of your C++ projects in a compiler-agnostic way.

 - Next level of metaprogramming I think the step from generic Templates to Concepts is comparable to the step from Macros to Templates in the ‘90s – we get another level of abstraction (of course with zero overhead, as it is expected for C++).
 Templates introduced type safety into the metaprogramming and the introspection by Concepts now introduces safety about type properties.
 In both cases, there are two big advantages: more expressive code and improved compiler errors.